 - Click OK, then click Apply.

-With that done, you need to open the GameMaker Studio 2 Preferences (from the File menu at the top of the IDE) and under Platform Settings >macOS you need to specify the Team ID which is what GameMaker Studio 2 will use to identify you and create signing certificates, etc...
+So, open Preferences (from the File menu on Windows and the GameMaker menu on Mac) and under Platform Settings > macOS you need to specify your Team ID, which is what Xcode will use to identify you when selecting which signing certificates to use:

 NOTE: You can find your Team ID from the "Membership" section of your Apple Developer Account.

 You are now ready to test your project.
-Regardless of whether you are using the VM or YYC output, you can simply click the "Play" button at the top of the IDE and the game will quickly build and then be sent to your Mac device.
-If all has gone correctly your project should now run (although with the YYC output compile time may be longer than for the VM so be patient) and if you use the YYC it will have gained a performance boost as well.
+Regardless of whether you are on a PC or a Mac, or whether you are using the VM or YYC output, you can simply click the "Play" button on the menubar and the game will quickly build.
+If all has gone correctly your project should now run (although, with YYC compile times may be longer than for VM).

 When you are ready to publish your macOS app, you will want to compile a final executable package.
 This is explained in the following article: